 I switched to the front seat.
-He touched my hat and he said something like, “I like your hat,” which I thought was an odd comment considering I have yet to see someone else in Kingston wear a wide brim hat, but that wasn’t going to stop me from bringing and wearing a hat in Kingston.
+The "taxi" driver touched my hat, and he said something like, “I like your hat.”
+What I thought was an odd comment considering I have yet to see someone else in Kingston wear a wide brim hat, but that wasn’t going to stop me from bringing and wearing a hat in Kingston.

 “You like Jamaica?
 When are you coming back?”
-The manual windows were slightly rolled down letting in a nice breeze.
+The manual windows were slightly rolled down letting in a gentle breeze.
 Even though it was around 6:30 a.m., the weather was in the 80s already.
 The sky was relatively clear except for a few fluffy clouds.
-It was just a nice day!
+It was just a beautiful day!

 He was driving along the coast.
 The radio was blaring a motivational speech about “serendipity” and “having confidence.”
 A handful of shipping containers on barges were in the distance in the ocean.
 The ocean water was on both sides of the airport road resembling a type of causeway.